 Materials should also be considered for the surfacing as well.
 Giving the children protection from falls and trips is important, especially special needs kids who may find themselves getting injured a lot more frequently.
 Shock pads would be a great investment for this problem as they can take a lot of the stress out of the fall and stop many injuries from occurring.
 A common surface for these areas is wetpour safety flooring which helps reduce impact from trips and falls.

 Another good thing to include would be simple signs.
-Children with special educational needs may have a great memory with facts but may struggle to remember daily routines and instructions.
+Some SEN children may have a great memory with facts but may struggle to remember daily routines and instructions.
 Including simple signs, which prompt straight to the point actions, will help kids like this remember certain instructions and get them into a daily cycle.

 Sensory Play Activities